St. George, Louisiana: Place names

-The concluding statement of the courts' opinion included the following statement:"Despite the challenge, we conclude St. George can provide public services within a reasonable period of time.
-Applying objective factors to determine reasonableness, we hold incorporation is reasonable.
-We reverse the lower courts’ denial of incorporation and render judgment in favor of Proponents."

 Annexations

 Incorporated areas of East Baton Rouge Parish with City of Baton Rouge highlighted.
 Any property owner in unincorporated areas adjacent to the Baton Rouge city limits can petition for annexation into Baton Rouge.

 Prior to the incorporation of St. George, any property owner in unincorporated areas adjacent to the Baton Rouge city limits could request to be annexed into the city of Baton Rouge.
-The request for annexation must be submitted to the Metro Council for approval.
+The request for annexation had to be submitted to the Metro Council for approval.

-During the first petition effort, several residents and business owners annexed into the Baton Rouge city limits (viz., Baton Rouge General Medical Center – Bluebonnet Campus, Celtic Media, Costco, L'Auberge Casino & Hotel Baton Rouge, Mall of Louisiana, Our Lady of the Lake Regional Medical Center, Siegen Lane Marketplace and the residential neighborhood Legacy Court).
+During the first petition effort, several residents and business owners annexed into the Baton Rouge city limits (viz., Baton Rouge General Medical Center – Bluebonnet Campus, Celtic Media, Costco, L'Auberge Casino & Hotel Baton Rouge, Mall of Louisiana, Our Lady of the Lake Regional Medical Center, Siegen Lane Marketplace, and the residential neighborhood Legacy Court).

 Following the October 12, 2019, election, additional residents and business owners in the proposed St. George city limits requested annexation into the City of Baton Rouge (viz., One United Plaza, Two United Plaza, Four United Plaza, Eight United Plaza, Twelve United Plaza, United Plaza III, Lipsey's and Turner Industries).
 On January 8, 2020, the Metro Council approved all of these annexations.

 On February 7, 2020, St. George organizers filed a lawsuit seeking to invalidate the annexations in the United Plaza area.
 The lawsuit claims that the legal requirements for these annexations were not followed.
 An attorney who represents the property owners claims that the lawsuit is without merit.
 Annexation petitions requested following the certification date of the October 12, 2019 election to incorporate the City of St. George could possibly be declared null and void since the City of Baton Rouge at that date lacked the authority to annex any properties within the boundaries of St. George established in the State of Louisiana approved petition to incorporate as authorized by Title 33 of Louisiana law.

 On February 26, 2020, the Metro Council approved additional annexations into the City of Baton Rouge (viz., Louisiana State Employees Retirement System, Teachers Retirement System of Louisiana and Two Sisters of Baton Rouge).